 Tribal ID Card Fee Change: As of January 1, 2015 you can only receive one free tribal ID card in a calendar year January through December.
-After the one free ID card, they will cost $5 – please make sure to bring the exact amount because Finance does not provide change.
-Please note: Once you get a new tribal ID card, previous ID cards are void and will no longer work for discount at the gas stations.
+After the one free ID card, they will cost $5.00.
+Please pay for tribal ID cards and spousal ID’s on the first floor at the cashier window.

 Criteria for enrollment – MUST MEET ALL THREE

 * Please contact the office to get an application*

 ****Supporting documents are not limited to this list, the committee could request other documents if they deem it necessary.

 **** The committee can always ask for more documents regarding residency, these are only suggestions on how to prove your residency.

 All address changes must be done in writing.
 They can be filled out on our form or just write a letter with the new address but make sure to sign and date it.
 Only the legal guardian can change the address of a minor.
 They can be done in person, faxed, mailed or e-mailed.